 The following diagram and descriptions summarise key aspects of the framework, including governance and structure, our risk management tools and our risk culture, which together help align employee behaviour with our risk appetite.
-Key components of our risk management framework

-HSBC Values and risk culture Risk governance Non-executive risk governance The Board approves the Group's risk appetite, plans and performance targets.
-It sets the 'tone from the top' and is advised by the Group Risk Committee, the Financial System Vulnerabilities Committee, and the Conduct & Values Committee (see page 172).
-Executive risk governance Responsible for the enterprise-wide management of all risks, including key policies and frameworks for the management of risk within the Group (see pages 107 and 109).
-Roles and responsibilities Three lines of defence model Our three lines of defence model defines roles and responsibilities for risk management.
-An independent Global Risk function helps ensure the necessary balance in risk/return decisions (see page 108).
-Risk appetite Processes and tools Enterprise-wide risk management tools Processes to identify/assess, monitor, manage and report risks to ensure we remain within our risk appetite (see pages 107 to 109).
-Active risk management: identification/assessment, monitoring, management and reporting Policies and procedures Policies and procedures define the minimum requirements for the controls required to manage our risks.
-Internal controls Control activities The operational risk management framework defines minimum standards and processes for managing operational risks and internal controls (see page 117).
-Systems and infrastructure Systems and/or processes that support the identification, capture and exchange of information to support risk management activities.
+Key components of our risk management framework HSBC Values and risk culture The Board approves the Group's risk appetite, plans and performance targets.
+It sets the 'tone from the top' and is advised by the Group Risk Committee, the Financial System Vulnerabilities Committee, and the Conduct & Values Non-executive risk governance Committee (see page 127).
+Risk governance Responsible for the enterprise-wide management of all risks, including key policies and frameworks for the management of risk within the Group (see pages 67 and 69).
+Executive risk governance Our three lines of defence model defines roles and responsibilities for risk Boles and management.
+An independent Global Risk function helps ensure the necessary balance in risk/return decisions (see page 68).
+Three lines of defence model responsibilities Risk appetite Enterprise-wide risk management tools Processes to identify/assess, monitor, manage and report risks to ensure we remain within our risk appetite (see pages 67 to 69).
+Processes and tools Active risk management: identification/assessment, monitoring, management and reporting Policies and procedures define the minimum requirements for the controls Policies and procedures required to manage our risks.
+The operational risk management framework defines minimum standards and processes for managing operational risks and internal controls (see page 77).
+Control activities Internal controls Systems and/or processes that support the identification, capture and Systems and infrastructure exchange of information to support risk management activities.
 Systems and tools